Needlets and foreground removal for SKAO hydrogen intensity maps: Gaussian and log-normal simulations

 The galactic synchrotron radiation is the most intense diffuse emission in the frequency range considered in this work.
 Thus, it is fundamental to properly model it as realistic as possible.
 The linearly polarized part of such emission changes its polarization angle as it crosses the magnetic fields within our Galaxy’s interstellar medium \cite{Alonso-2014}.
 Unfortunately, the Faraday effect is non-spectrally smooth effect, i.e. it depends on the frequency channels.
 If any polarization fluctuation leaks into the total intensity for some instrumental issue, it would be difficult to subtract it without losing part of the unpolarized \HI~signal.
 In fact, a miscalibration of the instrument could yield a leakage of some percentage of the Stokes Q and U parameters of the synchrotron emission into the Stokes I parameter \cite{Alonso-2014}.
 Thus, the polarization leakage is not constant along the frequencies since the Faraday rotation changed the Stokes Q/U parameters across the channels. \\ In literature, there are two models of the polarization leakage in the frequency range relevant for the 21-cm emission.
 These models are described in \cite{Alonso-2014} and \cite{Shaw2015}.
 The two models use the same data-set (\cite{Oppermann-2012}) but produce map with a qualitatively different structure in pixel space, due to the different assumptions \cite{Cunnington-2021}.
 We use the model adopted by \cite{Alonso-2014} as it is more conservative than the one proposed by \cite{Shaw2015}, in terms of non-smooth contaminant \cite{Carucci-2020}.
 This model assumes that all the leakage comes from just the Q Stokes component and not U, which is not totally realistic.
 They produce with the code CRIME a set of simulated maps of the Stokes Q emission at each frequency.
 The intensity of the simulated polarization leakage maps is thus:

 where $T^{Q}_{\rm synch}(\nu, \hat{\bm{n}})$ is the Stokes Q maps of the synchrotron emission and $\epsilon_{p}$ is the polarization leakage fraction.
-We set $\epsilon_{P}=$0.5\% for this study \cite{Carucci-2020}, yielding to a contribution of one order of magnitude higher than the cosmological signal, as seen in Fig.~\ref{fig:brightness_temp}, for region close to the Galactic plane.
+We set $\epsilon_{P}=$0.5\% for this study \cite{Carucci-2020}, yielding to a contribution of one order of magnitude higher than the cosmological signal, as seen in Fig.~\ref{fig:brightness_temp}, for regions closer to the Galactic plane.